 An electric grid was placed over the area using the polarization method to determine the geological structure to a depth of 1,500 feet.
-This method creates an electric current that passes into the ground along an electrode array.
-Electrical measurements determine the type and composition of the rock below the grid.
+This type and composition of the rock below the grid.
 Physical core samples have verified the electrical results.